iqnite/vingram/README.md

 - Snap nodes to a grid for precise alignment
 - Rotate nodes with snapping to specific angles
 - Auto-save your diagrams in the browser's local storage
-- Export your diagrams as PNG files
+- Export your diagrams as PNG or SVG files
 - Import custom SVG shapes for use in your diagrams

 ## Credits